oddlama/gentoo-install/README.md

   - Set `FEATURES="buildpkg"` if you want to build binary packages
 * Use a safe umask like `umask 0077`

+## Acknowledgements

+This installer bundles a statically linked copy of newt

 ## References

 * [Sakaki's EFI Install Guide](https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide)